EriG15/GameofLife/README.md

 size:[cell size]
 rows:[row number]
 cols:[col number]
 [each row of the board is a line here.
-Live cells in the row are marked by "X" while dead cells are marked by "O"]
+Live cells in the row are marked by "X" while dead cells are marked by "-"]
 ```
 If the filepath cannot be found or the file fails to load properly, an error message will be displayed to the user.